-These shell scripts operate like a command-line equivalent of an Automator or AppleScript app, similar to a Windows .bat (“batch”) file.
-AdLoad acts as a bundler or installer for a series of malware infections, known as OSX/MacOffers, or macOS/MacOffers (also known as BundleMeUp, Mughthesec, and Adload) or OSX/Bundlore adware as a secondary payload.
+These shell scripts operate like a command-line equivalent of an Automator or AppleScript app, similar to a Windows .bat ("batch") file.
+AdLoad acts as a bundler or installer for a series of malware infections, known as OSX/MacOffers, macOS/MacOffers (also named BundleMeUp, Mughthesec, and Adload), or OSX/Bundlore adware as a secondary payload.

-It appears that the objective behind this activity is to download is to fill a Mac with adware to collect browser data, passwords and generate advertising revenue for the creators of this malware.
+It appears that the objective behind this activity is to fill a Mac with adware to collect browser data and passwords and generate advertising revenue for the creators of this malware.
 Some people who've been infected note that a pop-up appears every ten minutes until the malware is removed.
-This popup comes with this message:
+This pop-up comes with this message: